Strai-Admin/strai-engine/CONTRIBUTING.rst

 You can post questions or issues or feedback through the following channels:

-1. `Discourse forum`_: For discussions about development and questions about usage.
+1. For discussions about development and questions about usage.
-2. `GitHub Issues`_: For bug reports and feature requests.
+2. For bug reports and feature requests.
-3. `StackOverflow`_

 To contribute a patch:
 ----------------------